INL News Release

 FOR IMMEDIATE RELEASE

-This annual recognition is designed to applaud those organizations that are leading the way in disability hiring and encourage more companies to tap into the many benefits of hiring talent with disabilities, including strong consumer preference for companies that employ individuals with disabilities, and greater employee engagement across the workforce.
+This annual recognition is designed to applaud those organizations that are leading the way in disability hiring.
+The organization also encourages additional companies to tap into the many benefits of hiring talent with disabilities, including strong consumer preference for companies that employ individuals with disabilities and greater employee engagement across the workforce.

 - Climate & Culture